cu-mkp/m-k-manuscript-data/_texts/p-098r_tl.md

 ## <span class="pro">Locksmith</span>

-To <span class="m">tin</span> nails and other work, they file their work neatly, then in order to clean & degrease it well, it is boiled in <span class="m">vinegar</span>.
-Then they dry it with <span class="m">linen</span>, afterwards they heat it & pass some <span class="m">resin</span> over it, which induces a shining skin like varnish.
-This done, they melt some pure & fine <span class="m">tin</span> in their <span class="m">tin</span>ning tool, which is a <span class="m">square little iron box.</span> And when the <span class="m">tin</span> is well melted and moderately warm, they throw some <span class="m">resin</span> in to consume the scum, & then they temper the head of a nail or something similar for a bit, and having been left in for seven or eight pauses, they take it out and shake it, hitting it with some <span class="m">iron</span> to make the the superfluous <span class="m">tin</span> fall off, & clean it with a small stick wrapped in <span class="m">tow</span>.
-And if it is not well <span class="m">tin</span>ned, you will hit it until it it hot with a piece of <span class="m">resin</span> and do as before before and leave it to get cold.
+To well <span class="m">tin</span> nails and other work, they file their work very neatly.
+Then to clean it well & rid it of fattiness, they make it boil in <span class="m">vinegar</span>, then they wipe it well with a <span class="m">linen</span>.
+Next they heat it & pass some <span class="m">resin</span> over top, which coats it with a shiny skin like varnish.
+This done, they melt some pure & fine <span class="m">tin</span> in their <span class="m">estamiere</span>, which is a <span class="m">little square iron box.</span> And when the <span class="m">tin</span> is well melted & moderately warm, they throw in <span class="m">resin</span> in to burn the filth, & then they let the head of a nail or something similar soak a little, & having remained there for seven or eight pauses, they take it out and shake it, hitting the top with an <span class="m">iron</span> to make the tin that is superfluous fall off, & clean it with a small stick wrapped in <span class="m">tow</span>.
+And if it is not well <span class="m">tin</span>ned, you will hit it hot with a piece of <span class="m">resin</span> & do as before before & leave it to get cold.
 When the work cools down it becomes yellow, which is a sign that the <span class="m">tin</span> is the right temperature.
 But it becomes blue if the <span class="m">tin</span> is too hot.
 Things so <span class="m">tin</span>ned are of a duration, & do not come undone at all, like the tinning done by leaves.
 But at the end of a year they can be clarified & renewed by heating & striking them.

 <span class="pro">Leadsmiths</span> say that making a lizard die in the <span class="m">melted tin</span> makes the <span class="m">tin</span>ning become very golden.
 Or else by adding <span class="m">sal ammoniac</span>.